Limoges Cathedral: Crypt

-The crypt of the cathedral was built by the bishop Alduin in 1013 on the lower three floors of the bell tower.
+The crypt was built by bishop Alduin in 1013 on the lower three floors of the bell tower.
 As of 2024, it was not open to the public.
-It was largely filled with earth the Gothic period to stabilize the upper floors of the tower, and was badly preserved.
+It was largely filled with earth during the Gothic period to stabilize the upper floors of the tower, and was badly preserved.
 The crypt was decorated with a number of murals from the 11th century, of which only traces remain.

-The walls of Romanesque crypt have the remains of frescoes representing Christ in glory.
-Several medieval paintings are visible in the chapels including a painting of angelic musicians, but almost all the frescoes are from the 19th century.
+The walls of the Romanesque crypt have the remains of frescoes representing Christ in glory.
+Several medieval paintings are visible in the chapels, including a painting of angelic musicians, but almost all the frescoes are from the 19th century.